-10.33† Form of Restricted Stock Agreement (Non-Employee Director), as amended and restated as of April 21, 2023 (Incorporated by reference from Exhibit 10.3 to the Registrant's Current Report on Form 8-K, as filed with the Securities and Exchange Commission on April 24, 2023).
-10.34† Form of Common Stock Award Agreement, as amended and restated as of April 21, 2023 (Incorporated by reference from Exhibit 10.4 to the Registrant's Current Report on Form 8-K, as filed with the Securities and Exchange Commission on April 24, 2023).
-10.35† Separation and Release Agreement dated December 21, 2023, by and among Riley Exploration Permian, Inc., Riley Permian Operating Company, LLC, and Kevin Riley (Incorporated by reference from Exhibit 10.1 to the Registrant's Current Report on Form 8-K, as filed with the Securities and Exchange Commission on December 26, 2023).
-21.1 Subsidiaries of the Registrant 23.1 Consent of BDO USA, P.C.
+10.001 10.32† Form of Restricted Stock Agreement (Non-Employee Director), as amended and restated as of April 21, 2023 (Incorporated by reference from Exhibit 10.3 to the Registrant's Current Report on Form 8-K, as filed with the Securities and Exchange Commission on April 24, 2023).
+10.33† Form of Common Stock Award Agreement, as amended and restated as of April 21, 2023 (Incorporated by reference from Exhibit 10.4 to the Registrant's Current Report on Form 8-K, as filed with the Securities and Exchange Commission on April 24, 2023).
+10.34 Fifteenth Amendment to the Credit Agreement dated as of December 13, 2024, by and among Riley Exploration Permian, Inc., Riley Exploration - Permian, LLC, as borrower, Truist Bank, as administrative agent, and the lenders party thereto.
+10.35 Sixteenth Amendment to the Credit Agreement dated as of December 13, 2024, by and among Riley Exploration Permian, Inc., Riley Exploration - Permian, LLC, as borrower, Truist Bank, as administrative agent, and the lenders party thereto.
+(Incorporated by reference from Exhibit 10.1 to the Registrant's Current Report on Form 8-K, as filed with the Securities and Exchange Commission on December 18, 2024).
+19.1 Insider Trading Policy 21.1 Subsidiaries of the Registrant 23.1 Consent of BDO USA, P.C.
 23.2 Consent of Ryder Scott Company, L.P.
 31.1 Certification of Chief Executive Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 31.2 Certification of Chief Financial Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 32.1 Certification of Chief Executive Officer pursuant to 18 U.S.C., Section 1350 as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 32.2 Certification of Chief Financial Officer pursuant to 18 U.S.C., Section 1350 as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 97.1 Riley Exploration Permian, Inc. Clawback Policy Effective December 1, 2023 99.1 Report of Ryder Scott Company, L.P.
-101.INS XBRL Instance Document 101.SCH XBRL Taxonomy Extension Schema Document 101.CAL XBRL Taxonomy Calculation Linkbase Document 101.DEF XBRL Taxonomy Definition Linkbase Document 101.LAB XBRL Taxonomy Label Linkbase Document 101.PRE XBRL Taxonomy Presentation Linkbase Document
+101.INS XBRL Instance Document 101.SCH XBRL Taxonomy Extension Schema Document 101.CAL XBRL Taxonomy Calculation Linkbase Document 101.DEF XBRL Taxonomy Definition Linkbase Document 101.LAB XBRL Taxonomy Label Linkbase Document 101.PRE XBRL Taxonomy Presentation Linkbase Document ·